jezzsantos/queryany/README.md

 `Query.From("Orders").Where("OrderId", Operator.EQ, "25").Select("OrderId", "Description")`

-Can fetch this data from a SQL database, or from a NoSQL database just as easily.
+Can fetch this data from a SQL database, or from a No-SQL database, or from a JSON file just as easily.
+Why would you need to care?

 # Motivation